-- All visitors and volunteers must sign in at the front office. - Any person volunteering on our campus or chaperoning a school sponsored field trip MUST be registered with WCPSS and be granted volunteer clearance following a criminal background check. - Volunteers must also sign-in at the office and wear appropriate identification. - Pre-printed badges will be provided for volunteers and must be returned to the Front Office prior to departing from campus. - Prior to leaving the office, the receptionist will verify the visitor's / volunteer's purpose on campus. - If a staff member sees a visitor or volunteer out of area, the staff member should intervene to help maintain a safe and orderly school environment for the students and staff of Holly Grove.
+- Any person volunteering on our campus or chaperoning a school sponsored field trip MUST be registered with WCPSS and be granted volunteer clearance following a criminal background check. - Volunteers must also sign in at the office and wear appropriate identification. - Pre-printed badges will be provided for volunteers and must be returned to the Front Office before leaving campus. - Prior to leaving the office, the receptionist will verify the visitor's / volunteer's purpose on campus. - If a staff member sees a visitor or volunteer out of area, the staff member should intervene to help maintain a safe and orderly school environment for the students and staff of Holly Grove. - Parents volunteering are not to bring younger or older children/siblings, or family members.